Rahjael/StarshipBloopers/readme.md

 # Starship Bloopers

-### Yet another Asteroid clone just to mess around with it
+### Yet another Asteroids clone just to mess around with it

 Work in progress: link